 6. Shameless (2007)

 C.K. is clearly gaining power and energy in this stand-up special, originally filmed for HBO.
 It just takes him a while to get there.
-It’s about ? of the way through the hour when he finally gets a fire in his belly, getting mad at the terrible hand job his wife administered to him one afternoon, and dealing with his crazy daughters.
+It’s about two-thirds of the way through the hour when he finally gets a fire in his belly, getting mad at the terrible hand job his wife administered to him one afternoon, and dealing with his crazy daughters.
 Everything leading up to that moment works, but when he finally takes off, he soars.

 7. Oh My God (2013)

 Not a terrible special by any stretch of the imagination, but definitely lacking in the razor edge of C.K.’s best work.
 Perhaps the result of his burgeoning acting career (he was just coming off filming Blue Jasmine and American Hustle) and his busy schedule writing, editing and acting in Louie, even the funniest moments in Oh My God feel fatty and a little malformed.

 With wisps of a goatee on his face and dressed up more than we’ve ever seen him, this is C.K. still finding his real comedic voice.
 The bitterness and frustration is there, but the material is far less personal and far less pointed.
 Unlike all the specials above, you could envision a dozen other comics delivering these same jokes to the same response from the HBO audience.

 Robert Ham is a Portland-based freelance writer and regular contributor to Paste.
 You can follow him on Twitter.